Uniform Complaint Procedures & Title IX

 After sending the investigative report to the parties and before reaching a determination regarding responsibility, the District must afford each party the opportunity to submit written, relevant questions that the party wants asked of any party or witness.
 The District must provide each party with the answers, and allow for additional, limited follow-up questions from each party.

 The Decision Maker shall issue and simultaneously provide to both parties a written decision.
-The written decision shall be issued within 45 calendar days of the receipt of the complaint.
+The District will provide a reasonably prompt process.
 The timeline may be temporarily extended for good cause with written notice to the complainant and respondent of the extension and the reasons for the action.

 Individuals experiencing harassment or discrimination always have the right to file a formal grievance with government authorities.